Relationship Pattern Report.

 No referral required

-There is usually a pattern driving how you respond in relationships.
+There is usually a pattern driving how you think, feel, and respond in relationships.

 This is not just about identifying an attachment style.

-• repeating the same types of relationship dynamics over time
+• why the same relationship dynamics keep repeating

-These patterns can feel confusing, frustrating, and difficult to shift - even when you’re aware of them.
+These patterns can feel confusing and difficult to shift -

 Why insight alone often isn’t enough